sap-tutorials/Tutorials/tutorials/hxe-database-server/hxe-database-server.md

 This is a short **decision guide**, not a hands-on installation walkthrough.
 Its goal is to help you pick the deployment method that matches your machine and skill level, then send you to the dedicated tutorial that walks through that method step by step.

 This tutorial covers the **server-only** package — the SAP HANA database engine on its own, without XS Advanced or other application services.
-If you need those application services, follow one of the full-installation guides linked below instead.
+If you need those application services, follow one of the full-installation guides linked from the branches below instead.

 ---